 Making sure that you have the proper bedroom accommodations for a foster child is an important step in the foster care application process.
 You may be asking yourself, can I foster a child with no spare bedroom?

-You can foster a child with no spare bedroom, as sharing a bedroom with another child is permitted providing each child has their bed.
-Bunkbeds are allowed, yet infants must sleep in a crib.
+You can foster a child with no spare bedroom, as sharing a bedroom with another child is permitted providing each child has a bed.
+Bunk beds are allowed, yet infants must sleep in a crib.
 The bedroom must have both a window and a door, as well as storage for personal belongings.

 In most states, there is no specific size requirement for a child’s bedroom.
 However, there are many requirements for a child’s bedroom that need to be met.